caffeinehit/django-oauth2-provider/README.rst

 License
 =======

-*django-oauth2-provider* is released under the MIT License.
+*django-oauth2* is a fork of *django-oauth2-provider* which is released under the MIT License.
 Please see the LICENSE file for details.